ARVEST-APP/documentation/User-manual.md

 ![db3acd3d84cae55d7578d0bd0a058ca6.png](./media/db3acd3d84cae55d7578d0bd0a058ca6.png)

 You see that different types of annotation are available.
-They are note the same for video and image contyents.
+They are note the same for video and image contents.
 In particular, overlay annotations are not available for images.